Federal Funding Responses to Questions

 This is an “in the eye of the beholder" issue that can't always be adjudicated.
 One listener’s perceived bias is another’s accurate statement.

 Note: NPR addressed this issue in an internal review and made substantive changes to its reporting format and style.
-Listeners are encouraged to listen to their public radio station and made an assessment of what they hear.
+Listeners are encouraged to listen to their public radio station and make an assessment of what they hear.

 There have been upheavals in media overall, and also at NPR.